Book Kevin Boehm through The Keynote Curators

 Kevin has spoken for the National Restaurant Show, MUFSO, Miami Food & Wine, New York City Wine & Food Festival, Montage Hotels Summit, IPSOS Summit, The New Zealand Restaurant Association, The Illinois Restaurant Association, Kellogg School of Management, University of Illinois, The Global Business District, Chicago Gourmet, The Welcome Conference at Lincoln Center, Hearst Publishing, Roti, a SweatLife Wellness Summit and many others.

-He has given the commencement address at both Culinary Institute of America and Kendall College.
-He currently sits on the board of the Illinois Restaurant Association, OpenTable, 826 CHI, and is a founding member if the Independent Restaurant Coalition.
+He has given the commencement address at both the Culinary Institute of America and Kendall College.
+He currently sits on the board of the Illinois Restaurant Association, OpenTable, 826 CHI, and is a founding member of the Independent Restaurant Coalition.

-2020 Boehm co-founded Bian, (pronounced ‘Bee-yahn’) a private club with a foundation in wellness.
+In 2020, Boehm co-founded Bian (pronounced ‘Bee-yahn’), a private club with a foundation in wellness.
 Forbes called it “the ultimate wellness destination.”

 Contact us for Kevin Boehm fees and availability